TheData-Guy/SQL/README.md

 | Data to Object Mapping         | Requires ORM (object-relational mapping)                         | Many do not require ORMs.
 MongoDB documents map directly to data structures in most popular programming languages.                                                                                                               |

+## MySQL : From Basic to Advanced Level!